EndPointCorp/end-point-blog/2017/06/06/amazon-aws-upgrades-to-postgres-with.html.md

 ### Upgrading RDS the Amazon way

 Having said all that, the native upgrade system for RDS is very simple and fast.
-If the drawbacks above do not apply to you — or can be suffered with minimal business pain - then this way should always be the upgrade approach to use.
+If the drawbacks above do not apply to you—​or can be suffered with minimal business pain - then this way should always be the upgrade approach to use.
 Here is a quick walk through of how an Amazon RDS upgrade is done.